Resilience and Recovery

 - Recovery Point Objective (RPO) – 12 hours

 We have set Disaster Recovery plans in place should the unexpected occur.
-Should you wish to find out more about these plans, please reach out to your account manager.
 All services make use of high-availability, redundant and replicated services.